 The management company, in agreement with the custodian, may decide to extend a fund.
-This decision must be taken at least three (3) months prior to the expiry of the intended lifetime of the Fund and the unitholders and the Autorité des marchés financiers must be notified thereof.
+Its decision must be taken at least three (3) months prior to the expiry of the Fund's expected term and the unitholders and the Autorité des marchés financiers must be notified thereof.